erikandersson96/portfolio-project-four/README.md

 * [Balsamiq](https://balsamiq.com/) (link).
 Balsamiq was used to create my wireframe for my design process.

 * [dbdiagram](https://dbdiagram.io/home) (link). dbdiagram was used to create my database schema before I started to code my project.

+* [Trello](https://trello.com/) (link).
+Trello was used for creating my board for mapping my user stories in this project.

 ---